Residential Programs

 Healthy Living

-We abstain from alcoholic beverages, tobacco products, or illegal drugs, on and off grounds.
-These substances are not beneficial to our health and well-being.
-If an Ashramite is suspected of engaging in substance abuse, the Administration reserves the right to intervene as it deems appropriate.
+- We abstain from alcoholic beverages, tobacco products, or illegal drugs, on and off grounds, because these substances are not beneficial to our health and well-being.
+If an ashramite is suspected of engaging in substance abuse, the Administration reserves the right to intervene as it deems appropriate.

 Environmental Awareness